flokoe/bash-hackers-wiki/docs/syntax/redirection.md

 Why?
 Relatively easy:

 -   initially, `stdout` points to your terminal (you read it)
--   same applies to `stderr`, it\'s connected to your terminal
+-   same applies to `stderr`, it's connected to your terminal
 -   `2>&1` redirects `stderr` away from the terminal to the target for `stdout`: **the terminal** (again\...)
 -   `1>/dev/null` redirects `stdout` away from your terminal to the file